 - The school will make a prompt refund, if any refund is due, within thirty (30) days of cancellation.
 A full refund will be made promptly if the student is not accepted by the school.

 - If a student is unable to pass a D.O.T.
 (Department of Transportation) physical examination and is ineligible to drive under the provisions set forth by the U. S. Department of Transportation, all tuition paid by the student will be refunded.
 The student must send to the school a copy of proof of physical failure from a licensed Medical Examiner.
 This physical failure notice must be received by the School within thirty (30) days from the date of enrollment or else the school will consider the physical has been passed and no refunds will be made.
-The student authorizes National to use his or her name and/or picture in any future promotional material the School may produce.
+The student authorizes National Training Inc. to use his or her name and/or picture in any future promotional material the School may produce.
 The promotional materials are in the form of print, video, broadcast and electronic format.

-- The vast majority of National students enrolled in this training should successfully graduate after completing the Resident Training.
-However, the school may find it necessary to give additional Resident Training time to the student.
-Therefore, every student agrees to take additional training, up to 10 additional hours, if the school finds it necessary.
-There will be no additional tuition for this training, and the student will be assigned to a future Resident Training makeup class.
+- The vast majority of National students enrolled in this CDL training should successfully graduate after completing the Training.
+However, the school may find it necessary to give additional Training time to the student.
+Therefore, every student agrees to take additional CDL training, up to 10 additional hours, if the school finds it necessary.
+There will be no additional tuition for this training, and the student will be assigned to a future CDL Training makeup class.
 The date will be selected by the school.
 The 10 hour additional training must be completed no later than sixty (60) days from the last attended class date.

 - The School’s resources are always available to past graduates for “Refresher” sessions of training.
-These services are scheduled through the Resident Training Director and will be scheduled at the discretion and availability by the Director.
+These services are scheduled through the Training Director and will be scheduled at the discretion and availability by the Director.
 Refresher training will only be provided to graduates of the actual program they graduated.
 The School will provide refresher training on a “by the day” basis.
 The School’s charges to the graduate will be on an actual cost basis.
 Refresher training costs do fluctuate based on a number of economic factors.
-Contact the Resident Training Director, with your specific needs, for a current quote.
+Contact the Training Director, with your specific needs, for a current quote.
 Active military, that trained and graduated during their military service, may require refresher training upon military separation.
 If needed, military graduates will be afforded ample refresher training, at no additional charge, provided refresher training is completed no later than 60 days after their military separation date.

-- The student at completion of Resident Training must meet all requirements and be able to satisfactorily demonstrate all equipment and academic skills set forth in the U. S. Department of Transportation Federal Motor Carrier Safety Regulations Pocketbook to obtain a Certificate of Road Test and Certification of Written Examination, Graduation Certificate, and the Florida CDL Manual for Truck and Bus Drivers.
+- The student at completion of CDL Training must meet all requirements and be able to satisfactorily demonstrate all equipment and academic skills set forth in the U. S. Department of Transportation Federal Motor Carrier Safety Regulations Pocketbook to obtain a Certificate of Road Test and Certification of Written Examination, Graduation Certificate, and the Florida CDL Manual for Truck and Bus Drivers.